ying-jeanne/ying-jeanne/README.md

 🚀 **Senior Software Engineer | Distributed Systems | Observability**

-I'm a senior software engineer passionate about **open-source, scalability, distributed systems, and observability**.
+I'm a senior backend engineer passionate about **open-source, scalability, distributed systems, and observability**.
 I have experience working on high-performance monitoring systems as **Grafana/Mimir**.
 Nowadays, learning AI/ML and entrepreneurship.
 Happy to connect!

 ### 🔹 What I Work On
 - **Observability & Monitoring** – Instrumentation, OpenTelemetry, Grafana Mimir